English Café at Otemon（E-CO） English

 E-CO also caters for students wanting to learn languages other than English.
 As well as resources for a wide range of languages, including Japanese, we also hold sessions for more popular languages such as Korean, Chinese, French and German.
 Let us know which language you are learning and we’ll see what we can do to help!

 E-CO has three full-time staff members:

-Associate Professor, General Education Department
+Associate Professor, Institute for General Education

 E-CO Program Director and Learning Advisor